 Grant Thornton continues to act as Progressive Credit Union's external audit partner.
-In the usual course of engagement with the board, the committee met with them and can confirm their independence and the constructiveness of their interaction with the board.
+To ensure greater inclusion in, and oversight of, the financial reporting process, the full Board engaged with them on the audited financial statements and the Committee can confirm their independence and the constructiveness of their interaction with the Board.
 We are satisfied that Grant Thornton's activities during the year supported the delivery of their responsibilities.